Skip to content

 1. Starts a watcher that deploys any infrastructure changes.

-2. Runs your functions Live; letting you make and test changes to your functions, without having to redeploy them.
+2. Runs your functions Live, letting you make and test changes without having to redeploy them.

-3. Starts up your frontend in dev mode and links it to your infrastructure
+4. Starts your frontend and container services in dev mode and links it to your infrastructure.

 Deploy